Atlas-OS/Atlas/playbook/Executables/AtlasModules/Scripts/Tweaks/README.md

             )
         }
     )
-    # Full slugs for definitions invoked directly from another PowerShell phase or a
+    # Full slugs for definitions invoked directly from a PowerShell phase rather than as
-    # deliberately small YAML shim rather than as part of a category.
+    # part of a category (`Invoke-RevertPhase.ps1` invokes atlas-theme-upgrade via
+    # `Invoke-AtlasTweak`).
     Standalone = @(
         @{ Slug = 'qol/appearance/atlas-theme-upgrade'; ParentModes = @('Upgrade') }
     )